drbroad/jq.InfiniteSlide/README.md

 ## This isn't registered with Bower - how do i install?
 ```
-bower install drbroad/jqInfiniteSlide
+bower install drbroad/jqInfiniteSlide --save-dev
 ```

+## Where are the demos at?
+Good question - just fireup the `index.html` file in your browser and have a look (everything is minified)

 ## How do I get this running?
+First you need to add this to your page/build script/collection array etc...
-First we need to register the widget with jQuery UI Bridge:
+Second, we need to register the widget with jQuery UI Bridge:
 ```
 $.widget.bridge('DragSlider', DragSlider);
 ```